shroffp05/shroffp05/README.md

 ---

 ## 🚀 Professional Summary
 I am a Data Scientist currently at **Caterpillar**, where I focus on predictive maintenance using deep learning and survival analysis.
-I specialize in bridging the gap between research and production, having designed custom batch inference architectures and automated feature engineering pipelines.
+I specialize in bridging the gap between research and production, having designed custom scalable batch inference architectures and automated feature engineering pipelines.

 - 🎓 **Master of Science in Data Science** from The University of Chicago.
 - 🛠️ **Current Focus:** Multi-task deep learning for component-level failure prediction.